thombashi/pingparsing/README.rst

 Summary
 ---------
-pingparsing is a Python library for parsing ping command output.
+pingparsing is a CLI-tool/Python-library for parsing ping command output.

 CLI Usage
 ====================